 “Get his head!” she yelled at Kora.

-Kora crossed her right arm over Peter’s upper chest, pinning his torso against the seat.
-At the same time, she reached up with her left and palmed his forehead, pulling his skull into the headrest.
-He jerked and bucked for a few more seconds, but then he settled down.
-His right eyeball was pointing down and to the right, while his left was pointing down and to the left.
+Kora crossed her right arm over Peter’s chest, then palmed his forehead with her left hand, pulling his skull into the headrest.
+That did the trick—he jerked and bucked for a few more seconds, then settled back into his seat.
+His right eyeball was pointing down and to the right, his left was pointing down and to the left.

-Peter drew in a tremendous breath—huuuUUUUUHHHH—and Eun leapt back and let go of his wrists.
+Peter drew in a tremendous breath—huuuUUUUUHHHH.
+Eun leapt back and let go of his wrists.
 She immediately darted forward, intent on grabbing them, but Peter raised a hand.

-“It’s okay, Eun.”
-He patted Kora’s arm, which was still looped across his chest.
-“I’m good.
-You can let me go.”
+“It’s okay.”
+He patted Kora’s arm, still looped across his chest.
+“I’m good.”

-Peter chuckled, then coughed.
-“It’s okay, guys.”
-He pounded his chest with the inside of his fist.
+He pounded his chest with a clenched fist and coughed twice.
 His t-shirt was completely soaked.
-“I’m good.”

-“I don’t know.”
+“Don’t know.”
 Peter gave her a haunted look.
-“Last time I saw him, he was still—”
+“He was still—”

 [Fi-ht-ng.
-I -m st–l—] The demigod’s voice fritzed in and out of their minds.
-It was interspersed with the mental equivalent of snowy static, but they got the gist of his message.
+I -m st–l—] The demigod’s voice fritzed in and out.
+Interspersed with the equivalent of mental static, but they got the gist.

 He was still fighting.
 He was still alive.

 [Timekeeper?
 Timekeeper!]
-Peter stretched out with his psyche.
+Peter stretched out with his Slideways psyche.
 Desperation caused him to duck his head and raise a hand to his ear, as if he was activating a mic’d up earpiece.
-[Is there anything that—]
+[Is there anything we can—]

-[NO.] The voice came through loud and clear this time.
-[I’ve managed to restrain her, but she got some good ones in.
+[NO.] His voice came through loud and clear.
+[I was able to hurt her, but she got some good ones in.
 Listen carefully: your dimension isn’t safe.
-She won’t be able to gobble it down as fast as she would have if she was at the peak of her powers, but she’s still—]
+She won’t be able to gobble it as fast as she could have at the peak of her powers, but she’s still—]

 [LISTEN.
-I’m going to have to put myself into a psychic coma so I can heal from the trauma.]
+I’m going to put myself into a psychic coma.
+I need to heal.]

 [Timekeeper?]
 Peter’s eyes moved back and forth in frantic tics.
 [TIMEKEEPER!]